GizmoQuest/DeSciOS/README.md

 This project is licensed under the **MIT License**.

-> DeSciOS is free and open — built for the community, by the community.
+> DeSciOS Academic Edition is free and open — built for the academic community, by the academic community.